bilgino/angularforddd/README.md

 the client-side may require hundreds of additional HTTP requests (N + 1 Problem).
 Hence, the aggregate must be provided by the backend!

 Even in the case of server-side generated aggregates, something seems to be wrong!
 If the requested aggregate e.g. order aggregate (`GET: /orders/22`) contains related data such as customers, products or addresses, then how do we update the address of the order?
-Either we invoke a business method of the order aggregate like `Order.updateAddress(newAddress)` and consequently process an HTTP update: `PUT: /orders/id : { order:{ ... } }`, or we break out and use a dedicated REST call: `PUT: order/id/address/ : {address:{}}`.
+Either we invoke a business method of the order aggregate like `Order.updateAddress(newAddress)` and consequently process an HTTP update: `PUT: /orders/id : {order:{ addresses... }}`, or we break out and use a dedicated REST call: `PUT: order/id/address/ : {address:{}}`.
 The second approach may contradict the fundamental idea of an aggregate to avoid revealing its internal state!

-It's not necessary anymore to provide REST URIs to related sub resources like `order/id/addresses/` on the server-side, because all related data have already been included in the payload!
-In addition, we should continue to offer no more URIs like `/addresses/{id}`, as the address resource has no context and isn't bound to a specific use case!
-As an example: calling `DELETE: /addresses/22 : {address:{ id: 22}}` might delete the address data of an ongoing order process!
-Hence, we have no chance to validate the order status without the respective order data.
+Providing REST URIs to related sub resources like `order/22/addresses/` is not mandatory anymore, because all related data have already been included in the payload!
+In addition, we should continue to offer no more URIs like `/addresses/{id}`, because the address resource has no context and isn't bound to top-level business use case!
+As an example: calling `DELETE: /addresses/22 : {address:{id:22}}` might delete the address data of an ongoing order process!
 This is one on the main ideas behind domain-related clustering of entities and value objects!

 Navigating a resource model and its relationships or complying to use case specific aggregations of resources can have a big impact on the frontend design system!
 <br/>